Multi Task Inverse Reinforcement Learning for Common Sense Reward: Introduction

-To address the reward design problem we first argue that it is natural to split the reward function into two components.
-One is a simple task-specific reward that defines the goal the agent aims to accomplish.
+To address the reward design problem, we first argue that there is a natural way to split the reward function into two components.
+One is a task-specific reward that solely defines the goal that the agent aims to accomplish.
 The second is a task-agnostic reward that describes how the agent should behave in the environment while achieving this goal.
-We refer to this task-agnostic reward as the \emph{common-sense} reward, cs-reward for short, as it represents ``the basic level of practical knowledge and judgment that we all need to help us live in a reasonable and safe way", using the Cambridge dictionary definition of common sense.
+We refer to this task-agnostic reward as the \emph{common-sense} reward, cs-reward for short, as it represents ``the basic level of practical knowledge and judgment that we all need to help us live in a reasonable and safe way'', using the Cambridge dictionary definition of common sense.

-Furthermore, we argue that the tasks-specific reward should be relatively simple to design.
+Furthermore, we argue that while the overall reward is complex, in many cases the task-specific part should be relatively simple to design.
 For example, consider a scenario where a household robot is assigned chores like throwing garbage and mopping floors.
 Crafting a reward using computer vision models to verify goal completion is not a significant challenge.
 However, the cs-reward should be much more complex as it needs to account for a wide variety of cases the agent might encounter.
-Beyond completing specific tasks, the robot must safely navigate spaces, handle delicate objects with care, conserve electricity, and perform other considerations, such as closing cupboard doors.
+Beyond completing specific tasks, the robot must safely navigate spaces, handle delicate objects carefully, conserve electricity, and carry out other actions, such as closing cupboard doors.

-Based on this observation, we assume that the reward function can be separated into the task-specific reward, which we assume to be known, and the common-sense reward, which is unknown.
+Based on this, we argue that disentangling the reward is a natural assumption that can aid the reward design problem.
+Specifically, we propose to separate the reward function into the task-specific reward, which we assume to be known or learned easily, and the common-sense reward, which is unknown.
 We then try to learn the shared common-sense reward from expert demonstrations.
-A natural approach is to use Inverse Reinforcement Learning (IRL, \cite{arora2021survey} where an agent is trained to imitate the behavior of an expert by simultaneously learning a reward and an agent that tries to maximize said reward.
+A natural approach is to use Inverse Reinforcement Learning (IRL), \cite{arora2021survey} where an agent is trained to imitate the behavior of an expert by simultaneously learning a reward and an agent that tries to maximize said reward.
 Unfortunately, we show empirically that even when the IRL produces an agent with the desired behavior, it does not learn a meaningful reward.
-In other words, when we try to train a new agent from scratch using the learned reward, we don't achieve the desired behavior.
+In other words, when attempting to train a new agent from scratch using the learned reward, the desired behavior is not achieved.